 VMware HCX Replication Assisted vMotion does not support migration of workloads with Independent persistent and Independent non-persistent disks, as taking a snapshot of such virtual machine does not produce delta disks, which are required for the underlying RAV migration technology.

-Virtual machines with Raw Device Mappings (RDM) in Physical Compatibility mode cannot be bulk migrated.
+Virtual machines with Raw Device Mappings (RDM) in Physical Compatibility mode cannot be migrated.

 Virtual machines with DirectPath I/O configurations cannot be migrated without first removing the DirectPath device.

 To migrate FT-enabled VMs, temporarily turn off Fault Tolerance, and perform RAV.
 When this operation is complete, turn Fault Tolerance back on.

 Virtual machines with SCSI bus sharing cannot be migrated.